 - Connecticut, Louisiana, and Rhode Island Arborist Licenses, Maryland Tree Experts, Massachusetts Certified Arborist, New Jersey Certified Tree Expert, New Hampshire Arborists Association Certified Arborist

 - An arboriculture or urban forestry degree that is part of a national qualifications framework or is from a college or university that is accredited or recognized under a system that is substantially similar to accreditation.

 If you would like us to consider any other credential, contact ISA at firstname.lastname@example.org.

-The course includes Tree Biology and Mechanics, Tree Inspection and Assessment, Data Analysis and Risk Categorization, and Risk Reporting.
+The course content includes Levels of Assessment, Target Assessment, Site Assessment, Tree Biology and Mechanics, Tree Inspection and Assessment, Data Analysis and Risk Categorization, Mitigation, and Reporting.

 The TRAQ credential is valid for five (5) years from the date it is earned.
-A credential holder is required to retake the course and pass the exam every five years in order to renew the credential.
+A credential holder is required to take the course and pass the exam every five years in order to renew the credential.
 No CEUs are needed to maintain this qualification.
-CEUs will be offered to current ISA certification holders for attending the course as it is an educational event.
+ISA certification holders will be offered 14.5 CEUs for attending the course.

 For events that are co-hosted by ISA and a local Chapter or Associate Organization, the participant fees are:

 For TRAQ events hosted solely by a Chapter or Associate Organization, the host has the authority to set course fees at their own discretion.
 Because of this, course prices are likely to vary between events.